smartscripts-nl/wordpress-sanitizer/README.md

 ## Special URL ##

-Admins can adjust their ip address (stored in the rewritemap /wp-content/themes/[themename]/rewritemap/isadmin.map) with the from at https://www.[domain]/setip.
+Admins can adjust their ip address (stored in the rewritemap /wp-content/themes/[themename]/rewritemap/isadmin.map) with the form at https://www.[domain]/setip.
 Thanks to this address on the public pages there will be available only for admins a button/icon with which they can wipe the server cache of the site.

 ##Howto's